 Christmas lights are fine, but something more portable and versatile is ideal for both indoor and outdoor spaces.

-Trips to the park or beach and weekends out of town are best complimented with a beverage, and those should always be cold.
+Trips to the park or beach and weekends out of town are best complemented with a beverage, and those should always be cold.

-Camp Cutlery: Titanium Fork and Spoon Set by Snow Peak $26
+10. Snow Peak Titanium Fork and Spoon Set

 Stash these in your everday bag and you’ll never be without a utensil again — and you’ll cut down on single-use plastics too.